lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 Here are signals that are often used:

+**`initialized`**

-* `initialized` happens on Pelican's startup.
+Happens on Pelican's startup.
 Nothing has happened yet.

+**`get_generators`**

-* `get_generators` happens when Pelican collects the generator objects.
+Happens when Pelican collects the generator objects.
 Use it if you want to create a custom generator (keep reading to know more).

+**`article_generator_write_article`**

-* `article_generator_write_article` happens before writing each article.
+Happens before writing each article.
 You get the generator instance for the article being processed, and the actual article (including its metadatas) as parameters.
 You could write a plugin to calculate the read time of an article here.

+**`page_generator_write_page`**

-* `page_generator_write_page` same as `article_generator_write_article`, but
-for pages instead of articles.
+The same as `article_generator_write_article`, but for pages instead of articles.

+**`all_generators_finalized`**

-* `all_generators_finalized` happens before the writing to the output directory.
+Happens before the writing to the output directory.
 You get generator objects for all documents as parameters.
 This would be a good place to generate a sitemap, for example.

+**`finalized`**

-* `finalized` happens when Pelican has finished and is about to exit.
+Happens when Pelican has finished and is about to exit.
 As stated in the documentation, this is the right place to minify assets for instance.

 ## Toy module